The Greek language project, Plato and the Renaissance

 Some friends asked me to elaborate on the following:

 It is sometimes said that the introduction of Plato in the context of the Councils of Ferrara and Florence (1439) “triggered the explosion of the Italian Renaissance”.

 And of the great humanist, the German Cardinal-philosopher Cusanus, it is said that he “brought to Florence Bessarion and Plethon, who were both Greek scholars of Plato and brought the entire works of Plato which had been lost in Europe for centuries”.

 At the same time, goes the narrative, “the Medicis financed a crash program to translate the works of Plato.
 This excitement made the Italian Renaissance what it became”.

-While Plato’s ideas did play a huge role in triggering the European Renaissance, the preceding affirmations, as we shall document here, require some refinement.
+While Plato’s ideas and the renewal of greek studies did play a major role in triggering the European Renaissance, the preceding affirmations, as we shall document here, require some refinement.

 Was the Italian Renaissance “triggered” by the Council of Florence?